stb-tester/stb-tester/README.rst

     focus on diagnosing the failures that are most likely to be the particular defect you are interested in.

-    `message` is a string describing the precondition; it will be used as the error message of the UITestError exception.
+    `message` is a string describing the precondition (it is not the error message if the precondition fails).

+    For example:

+    >>> with precondition("Channels tuned"):  #doctest:+NORMALIZE_WHITESPACE
+    ...     # Call tune_channels(), which raises:
+    ...     raise UITestFailure("Failed to tune channels")
+    Traceback (most recent call last):
+      ...
+    PreconditionError: Didn't meet precondition 'Channels tuned'
+    (original exception was: Failed to tune channels)

 frames(timeout_secs=None)
     Generator that yields frames captured from the GStreamer pipeline.